genohm/slims-api/cookbook/readme.md

 in your External Libraries in a directory like `/slimsservice-api-A.B.C/com/genohm/slims/server/service/PublicApi.class`.

 The `A` `B` and `C` in `slimsservice-api-A.B.C` will be a number like `6.9.0`.
 You might have more than one of these folders: one is created for each version of SLIMS you have amongst your plugins' `apiVersion` values.
-For example, if you run `./gradlew idea` after creating a plugin that has the following `plugin.properties` file:
+For example, if you run `./gradlew idea` or `./gradlew eclipse` after creating a plugin that has the following `plugin.properties` file:

 ```